Quacox/Stochastic-Volatility/README.md

    - **Accuracy**: Compare model-generated prices with observed market prices.
    - **Robustness**: Assess model sensitivity to changes in market conditions and parameter estimates.
    - **Risk Management**: Evaluate the models' effectiveness in managing portfolio risk and hedging strategies.

+# Monte Carlo Simulation

+Monte Carlo simulation is a powerful technique used in finance to simulate the behavior of asset prices and calculate option prices under stochastic volatility models like the Heston model.
+In this section, we employ Monte Carlo methods to simulate price paths and derive option prices, providing insights into the dynamics and risk profiles of financial instruments.

+## Methodology

+- **Heston Model Simulation**:
+   - Implement the Heston model dynamics using stochastic differential equations (SDEs) like referenced before.

+- **Monte Carlo Simulation Steps**:
+   - Generate random paths for the asset price $S_t$ and volatility $v_t$ using the Heston model dynamics.
+   - Iterate over multiple simulations to capture the distribution of possible outcomes.

+- **Option Pricing**:
+   - Price European options using the simulated asset price paths and volatility.
+   - Use the payoff function of the option (e.g., call or put) to calculate option prices at maturity.